Yallock-Bulluk Access and Infrastructure improvements

 This project received $19.6 million funding through the Victorian Government’s Victoria’s Great Outdoors program.

-Subject to on-ground conditions and any public health directions that may be in place, work is scheduled to begin on priority sections of the trail in Yallock-Bulluk Marine and Coastal Park and other facilities in 2022.
+Subject to on-ground and construction industry conditions, work is scheduled to begin on priority sections of the trail in Yallock-Bulluk Marine and Coastal Park and other facilities in 2023.

 This timeline will be updated as the project progresses.